 Of course, there are more hotels to remember.
 Some good, some bad and some downright ugly.

 I could have mentioned the ultra-dirty one in Moyobamba in Peru where we could scrape dirt off the wall.
 In Pinar del Rio, Cuba cockroaches would fly like kamikaze-planes across the room.
-Not to mention the former Socialist decadent heaven in Kiev’s Hotel Ukraina.
+Not to mention the former Socialist decadent heaven in Kyiv’s Hotel Ukraina.
 Another hotel I didn’t stay in, was in the former town of Pripyat in the nuclear disaster zone of Chernobyl.

 When I come to think of it, the bad and ugly categories tend to belong to the most faded memories because they happened so many years ago.
 In retrospect they were also the most memorable.
 Over the years I have grown into the habit of seeking a higher standard of living also when travelling.
 It comes at the expense of something, I suppose.